-And since you don't consume them, in the long term you can feel fatigue, anemia, weakness and dizziness, among other discomforts.
+And since you do not consume them, in the long term you may feel fatigue, anemia, weakness and dizziness, among other discomforts.

-In addition, it increases your risk of cardiovascular disease.
+Additionally, it increases your risk of suffering from cardiovascular diseases.

-Some staunch advocates of veganism say that they are pure speculation and that science has not said anything definitive about it.
+Some staunch defenders of veganism say that these are pure speculations and that science has not said anything definitive about it.

-It may be true, but why risk it?
+It may be true, but why take the risk?

-Better avoid falling into a deficit by supplementing.
+Better avoid falling into a deficit by supplementing yourself.

 Three easy ways to supplement with Vitamin B12

 1. You can consume foods enriched with this vitamin, 2 or 3 times a day.
-That would get you about 3 micrograms a day.
+With that you would get about 3 micrograms daily.